raisely/chai-jest-diff/README.md

+(Forked for compatability with node 7.6 and JSrequire)

 # Jest-style diffs on Chai equalities

 Chai’s assertions have a built-in `showDiff` flag, but do not produce the diff themselves; it’s up to the test runner to produce such output.